PatrikValo/ssh-automation/README.md

     - `cmd` - correct bash command
     - `out` - bool if you want to see the output of the command on the terminal

+There is also optional attribute `config`.
+- `config` - contain different kind of additional settings for app
+  - `connection_timeout` - disable infinite waiting for connection.
+It is integer value, which represent number of milliseconds.
+If value is not defined or is `<= 0`, timeout is not used.
 ## Running app

 ```shell